 Types of Polarization

-Pros and Cons of both Polarization
+Pros and Cons of Linear Polarization

 When to use circular polarization

-- low altitude flying
+- Low altitude flying (proximity flying)

 When to use linear polarization